viniciusban/V/README.md

-# Virtualenvs the right way #
+# Ve manages virtualenv.
+The right way #

 I like the philosophy of Pipenv, but I want to stay detached from the installation process and creation of the virtualenv.
-V solves that.
+Ve solves that.

 ## Usage ##